 However, over the three and half years we have been here, this area has become more and more messy.
 Constant driving across it meant that the grass all but disappeared – although hardy weeds survived.
 With much building work going on in the house, lorries would often park up here, to drop off sand or stone or wood, and so the soil would be constantly getting churned up.
 And the soil we have here is thick, rich red soil, which, when it’s rained, is like clay.
 Looks lovely in the fields, not so much when dragged through the house on the soles of your shoes.
 So, a decision was recently made.
-The area was going to be sorted.
-With the house up for sale, it was another project on the list of jobs we wanted to do to ensure that our home was looking her very best.
+The area was going to be sorted, and another project added to the list of jobs we wanted to do to ensure that our home was looking her very best.

 Like all jobs we attempt ourselves, we grossly underestimated both how long it would take and how difficult it would be.
 But, you live and learn.

 The first attempt involved the purchasing of a lot of flagstones – these were pretty inexpensive and we figured with a bit of leveling of the soil and plastic sheeting, we’d be good to go.